Skip to main content

 Invitation sent

 The collaborator appears in the list with a Pending badge until they accept.
 They will receive an email with a link to join.
 You can also copy the invite link directly using the copy icon next to their name.
+Invitation requests can also be accepted or rejected through notifications, in addition to email and the invitation link.

 Collaborators list showing an invited member with a Pending badge.Collaborators list showing an invited member with a Pending badge.